tiagopog/jsonapi-utils/README.md

 Unlike `JSONAPI::Resources` (JR), JU doesn't care about how you will operate your controller's actions.
 The gem deals only with the request validation and response rendering (via JR's objects) and provides a set of useful helpers along the way.
 Developers can then decide how to actually operate their actions: service objects, interactors etc.

-In both layers (request and response) JU communicates with some JR's objects in order to validate requests and render responses properly.

 ## Usage

 ### Response